ticofab/ticofab.github.io/_posts/2018-08-10-akka-http-websocket-example.md

 {% endraw %}
 {% endhighlight %}

 At this point, each message sent to the `down` actorRef will end up in the `publisher` Sink.
-We can then create a `Source` out of this sink, and use that source as the output for the websocket `Flow` required by Akka Http.
+We can then create a Source out of this sink, and use that source as the output for the Websocket Flow required by Akka Http.

 {% highlight java %}
 {% raw %}